-Before looking to outside solutions, you should first try to reduce or alter the path of the emission levels coming from your identified source.
+Before looking for outside solutions, you should try to reduce or alter the path of the emission levels from your identified source.
 Some potential solutions include:

 - Cable fixes: Cables are a common source for EMI issues, but the problem can stem from one or several places.
-For shielded cables, the complication is most likely rooted in the connector termination.
-This includes terminations at each link between the cable shield, connector, mating connector and bulkhead.
-For a temporary fix, you can close gaps with copper tape or create a shield out of aluminum foil and ground it to the housing.
-For filtered cables, check to make sure the assembly is circumferentially terminated to the cable connector or housing.
+The complication is most likely rooted in the connector termination for shielded cables.
+This includes terminations at each link between the cable shield, connector, mating connector, and bulkhead.
+For a temporary fix, you can close gaps with copper tape or create a shield from aluminum foil and ground it to the housing.
+For filtered cables, check to ensure the assembly is circumferentially terminated to the cable connector or housing.

 - Enclosure shield fixes: Openings and penetrations can cause problems in shielded enclosures.
-Openings are any seams, displays and ventilation in the unit, and penetrations include switches, fasteners and indicators.
+Openings are any seams, displays, and ventilation in the unit; penetrations include switches, fasteners, and indicators.
 Most commonly, these are involved in ESD problems, so ESD testing can help you locate them.
-Closing openings with copper tape or aluminum foil works in some cases, but ventilators, displays and areas that need to stay open require conductive screens or perforated foil.
+Closing openings with copper tape or aluminum foil sometimes works, but ventilators, displays, and areas that need to stay open require conductive screens or perforated foil.

-- Circuit board fixes: On equipment without external shields, the next option is to work with the circuit boards.
-Handheld radios and sniffer, H-field, E-field and high impedance scope probes all help localize the issue to identify it better.
-Depending on the exact problem, you'll need to use filters, transient protectors, a combination of the two or, in the case of an emissions issue, onboard shields and power and signal filters.
+- Circuit board fixes: On equipment without external shields; the next option is to work with the circuit boards.
+Handheld radios and sniffers, H-field, E-field, and high-impedance scope probes all help localize the issue to identify it better.
+Depending on the exact problem, you'll need to use filters, transient protectors, or a combination of the two or onboard shields and power and signal filters in case of an emissions issue.

 If you can't solve the problem through general independent troubleshooting, you may need to resort to other EMI testing methods, such as purchasing and installing a more definite EMI solution.
 These include:

 Using filters that target specific ranges of MHz can help eliminate emissions.
-These filters will protect equipment from emitted RFI as well as keep emissions from interfering with other devices.
+These filters protect equipment from emitted RFI and prevent emissions from interfering with other devices.
 They are available for both consumer and commercial purchase and are commonly used for conducted emissions, although they are also applicable for radiated emissions.

 Grounding configurations come in many different designs to solve EMI issues.
 However, all grounding systems share a common purpose — to create a path of zero-impedance for signals that use the system as a reference.
-Using an improper or inadequate configuration could be the cause of interference, so it's crucial to find the right design for your uses.
-Depending on the specifics of the EMI problem, using grounding techniques can reduce conducted and radiated emissions.
+Using an improper or inadequate configuration could cause interference, so finding the right design for your uses is crucial.
+Depending on the EMI problem's specifics, grounding techniques can reduce conducted and radiated emissions.

 If at all possible, you'll want to test these solutions before you purchase and install one of them.
 During a test for one of these solutions, you may find that it doesn't work well or that the issue is different than you hypothesized.